Structures Twenty-Eight, Twenty-Three and Thirty-Three

 Structure Twenty-Eight

-Although Twenty-Eight shares architectural elements with Structures Seventeen and Eighteen, and the later buildings One and Twelve, it stands out as a masterpiece in stone – the finest example of Neolithic construction in the south-eastern section of Trench P.
+But although it shared architectural elements, Structure Twenty-Eight stood out as a masterpiece in stone – the finest example of Neolithic construction in the south-eastern section of Trench P.

-Structure Twenty-Eight in relation to the final phase of Twelve.
+Structure Twenty-Eight (red) in relation to the final phase of Twelve.

-Structure Twenty-Eight in relation to the final phase of Twelve.
+Structure Twenty-Eight (red) in relation to the final phase of Twelve.

-It earned this accolade not just for the superb quality of its masonry but for the effort that went into selecting and sourcing the building material.
-Structure Twenty-Eight was clearly intended to be an impressive construction from the outset.
+It earned this accolade not just for the quality of its masonry but for the effort that went into selecting and sourcing the building material.
+Structure Twenty-Eight was clearly meant to be an impressive construction from the outset.

-The building’s inner wall face, for example, used fine flagstone with a distinctive pink surface.
+The building’s inner wall face, for example, used fine flagstone with distinctive pink bands, or laminae, within the flagstone.
 When quarried, this stone splits beautifully into large blocks with sharp edges and flat surfaces.
-Glacial striations on the blocks confirmed that they were quarried in Orkney’s West Mainland, with geological survey indicating a potential source on the Ness of Brodgar isthmus.
+Glacial striations on the upper surface of the blocks confirmed that they were quarried in Orkney’s West Mainland, with geological survey indicating a potential source on the Ness of Brodgar peninsula.

 The quality of Structure Twenty-Eight’s construction and finish suggests that it served as the model for the construction of Structure Twelve.
 There is no doubt that it also provided the building materials.